Sarah-Cameron/cnvfinder/README.md

 **cnvfinder** is a bioinformatics pipeline for detecting copy number variants (CNVs) in bacterial genomes from short-read sequencing data.
 This has been written in Nextflow using the nf-core template.
 Given paired reads and a matching genome assembly for each sample, the pipeline:

-1. **Download reads and runs QC** – by default, downloads reads from SRA/ENA (via iSeq), trims with fastp, runs FastQC and collates these into a MultiQC report.
-Reference assemblies are **not** downloaded by the pipeline and must be obtained separately (see Usage below)
+1. **Download reads and runs QC** – by default, downloads reads from SRA/ENA (via iSeq) and assemblies from [AllTheBacteria](https://www.allthebacteria.org), trims reads with fastp, runs FastQC and collates these into a MultiQC report.
 3. **Builds a reference configuration** – generates a GC file and a CNVpytor-compatible configuration file for each assembly
 4. **Maps reads to the reference** – indexes the assembly, maps trimmed reads, converts SAM to BAM, and assesses mapping quality
 5. **Calls copy number variants** – partitions the genome into bins (default 100 bp) and calls CNVs with [CNVpytor](https://github.com/abyzovlab/CNVpytor)